 Driving in Malta

-►For more on the banking system in Malta, see Banking, Money and Taxes in Malta
+►For info on the banking system in Malta, see Banking, Money and Taxes in Malta

 "When I moved here the first time, bus companies wouldn't publish their timetables in fear of private bus owners cutting into their routes.
-It was a happy chaos."
+It was a happy chaos.
+Now, the situation is better and organised.
+Buses are cheap, clean and run more or less on time."
 Read more about Marianna's experiences in Malta.

 Are you an expat living in Malta?